linterniGamer/Tt-Games-quickbms-scripts/README.md

 If they aren't DAT files anymore, then get the original DAT files and DO NOT try to open them again with a different program.
 </details>
 <details><summary><h2>4.
 When I open quickbms, it closes.
 What I can do?</h2></summary>
 Right click on it, run it as administrator and done.
+This problem has been reported to happen on Windows 11 so by running the tool as administrator solves the problem.
 </details>
 <details><summary><h2> 5.
 How can I extract the files inside a console version of the game?</h2></summary>
 It depends of which console version of the game we're talking about: